If an Oscar existed for terrible brand marketing, the person who came up with the name “nutritional yeast” would get one.

 Why Some People Should Probably Avoid Nutritional Yeast

 Additionally, individuals with Crohn’s disease should avoid nutritional yeast.
-A 1988 study found that, after placing Crohn’s patients on a yeast-free diet, even reintroducing a quarter-teaspoon caused significant recurrence of symptoms.
+The original study linking yeast to Crohn’s disease, published back in 1988, found that people with Crohn’s disease had increased antibodies to yeast.
+And after placing Crohn’s patients on a yeast-free diet, even reintroducing ¼ teaspoon caused a significant recurrence of symptoms.

 Nutritional Yeast Myths